thienkonphap/thienkonphap/README.md

 ##### NOW

 - 🇻🇳 is where I'm from;
+- 🎓 Master's Computer Science for Finance | University of Paris Dauphine PSL;
-- 🎓 Master's Data Sicence Degree | University of Paris Saclay;
+- 🎓 Master's Data Sicence | University of Paris Saclay;

 ##### BIO